 The call for papers is still open.
 If you would like to introduce your activities, please upload your paper at: www.refab.info/call-for-papers

-Early bookers will receive a 30% discount until 31 May 2018 by using the code: REFAB18
+Early bookers will receive a 30% discount until the end of July www.refab.info/registration

 In addition, participants from developing countries will receive a 50% discount as long as registration is open.
 (Early bookers from developing countries will even receive a 60%).
 Please us the code DEV18

-Undergraduate and PhD students will receive a 50% discount as long as registration is open.
-Please contact email@example.com
+Undergraduate and PhD students will receive a 50% (Early bookers will even receive a 60%) discount as long as registration is open.
+Please contact firstname.lastname@example.org

 Please find information on the programme, registration process, call for papers, sponsoring opportunities and other important details on the website: www.refab.info